msalvimjr/webpage-dcc/content/faqs/teaching-grading/_index.md

 **Question:** *Do I really have to take the special exam if I want to pass/improve my final grade?
 I only need 0.1 extra marks!*

-**Answer:** In order to the get 0.1 marks you need/want at the end of the semester, you have two options:
+**Answer:** To get the 0.1 marks you need/want at the end of the semester, you have two options:

 1. Take the special exam, if you qualify, and get the grade you need/want.
 1. Build a time machine, go back in time, and do better during the semester.
 (But since [it's uncertain whether this option is viable in the universe we live in](https://en.wikipedia.org/wiki/Time_travel), it's probably prudent not to count on it.)